Happy May! With all this wet weather, it’s hard to believe summer is just next month!

 Update: At least I’m writing each week…mostly.
 It definitely is life giving to be able to write.

-8. Finish 2nd kids baby book and do the 3rd kid’s book
+8. Finish 2nd kids baby book and do the 3rd kid’s book: no updates….just wishful thinking.

 9. Clean out freezer and use up pantry (you know all those unmarked surprise dishes you find in the back of your freezer? yah….)